ellisalgernon/PROJECT-SKYRIM/README.md

 * Select the "*Advanced*" tab at the top .
 * In the "*Virtual memory*" section, press "*Change...*".
 * Disable "*Automatically manage paging file size for all drives*".
-* Select the drive that PROJECT Skyrim is installed on, and select "*Custom size:*".
+* Select ideally the fastest drive that PROJECT Skyrim is <ins>not</ins> installed on (to avoid bottlenecking, but any internal SSD will do) and select "*Custom size:*".
 * Set a mininum **and** maximum size of `40960 MB`.
 * Click "*Set*" and "*OK*".
 * Press "*Yes*" when prompted to reboot your computer.

 > This is <ins>NOT OPTIONAL</ins>, you cannot skip this step no matter how big your RAM is.

 ### PROJEKT Skyrim version [0.9.1.x]